 It drops words from the top of a starry night sky and you have to type the words before they hit the bottom.

 When you type the words correctly, it shoots them, like in Asteroids, and they explode.

 (I may or may not have “tested” that game for a good 15 minutes.
 Ahem.)

 LearningGamesForKids.com has a ton of different learning games, including an entire section on keyboarding.

-There are lessons, practice, challenges, and typing games.
+There are typing lessons, practice, challenges, along with the typing games.

 Kidztype.com offers multiple typing games for kids.

 They also list out the benefits of typing, which is an interesting read.